-Additional Ad Valorem Tax - City of Andalusia - The City Council of Andalusia voted to increase the annual rate of ad valorem tax by one-fourth of one percent to be used exclusively for the purpose of capital improvements.
-The board expects to receive approximately \$190,000 annually.
+Additional Ad Valorem Tax - City of Andalusia - The Board also receives a special ad valorem tax from the City of Andalusia at one-fourth of one percent to be used exclusively for the purpose of capital improvements.
 This tax may be revoked at any time by majority vote of the City Council of Andalusia.

-Student Enrollment - The latest student enrollment figure as of the forty-day report in the 2018-2019 school year of approximately 1,740 indicates there will be an actual increase in enrollment of approximately 22 students for the 2020 fiscal year.
-This gain will result in an increase of 1.89 earned teacher units for the 2020 fiscal year as well.
+Student Enrollment - The latest student enrollment figure as of the forty-day report in the 2019-2020 school year of approximately 1,780 indicates there will be an actual increase in enrollment of approximately 40 students for the 2021 fiscal year.
+This gain will result in an increase of 2.66 earned teacher units for the 2021 fiscal year as well.

 Medical and Retirement Costs - Employee health insurance is provided through the Public Education Employees' Health Insurance Program (PEEHIP).
-PEEHIP employer costs were \$800 per employee per month for fiscal year 2018.
-The PEEHIP employer cost will remain the same for fiscal year 2019.
-The employer contribution rate to the Teachers Retirement System (TRS) is 12.41 percent for fiscal year 2019 for Tier I employees.
-For Tier II employees, the employer contribution rate to TRS is 11.35 percent for fiscal year 2019.
+PEEHIP employer costs were \$800 per employee per month for fiscal year 2019.
+The PEEHIP employer cost will remain the same for fiscal year 2020.
+The employer contribution rate to the Teachers Retirement System (TRS) is 12.43 percent for fiscal year 2020 for Tier I employees.
+For Tier II employees, the employer contribution rate to TRS is 11.34 percent for fiscal year 2020.
 The Board must use local funds to pay the salary-related benefit costs not paid by state and federal funds.